pskelsey/futureCrop/README.md

 * Hit the run button, visualise your results, and save them to create your own graphics.

 ## Example
-A risk function is selected from the drop-down list and fit to user-defined data for the proportion of plants infected as a function of temperature.
-If you have no data you can still select a model from the drop-down list and manually adjust the parameter values to suit, or define your own function in the box provided.
+Data for the proportion of a crop infected with a disease together with observed weather variables is uploaded.
+A Random Forest regression model is trained, tuned, and tested with a nested k-fold cross validation procedure that utilizes Bayesian optimization for tuning of hyperparameters.
+This is all achieved with a few button clicks.
+The results can be saved to your PC.

 <p align="left">
   <img src="images/regressionTab1.PNG">